Lord Tim

-Timothy Ian Grose (born 2 April 1970), known professionally as Lord Tim, is an Australian musician.
+Timothy Ian Grose (born 2 April 1970), known professionally as Lord Tim, is an Australian musician and convicted sex offender currently incarcerated.
 Formerly based in Wollongong, New South Wales, he is best known as the founder of the power metal band Dungeon.
 The band started in 1989, released several albums, and was considered one of the leading metal bands in Australia.
 When the band broke up in 2005 after an international tour with Megadeth, Lord Tim continued its legacy with another band he had created, LORD, for which he was singer, guitarist and principal songwriter.
 On 17 February 2025, the band announced that they had disbanded back in 2023 after becoming aware of a legal matter.

 Biography

 Born in Broken Hill, New South Wales on 2 April 1970, he started singing along with Duran Duran and Pseudo Echo as a teenager, though considered himself too shy to perform on stage.
 He purchased a keyboard and taught himself how to play, and started recordings with "two tape recorders connected through a $50 Tandy mic mixer".
 With his homemade setup, he claims that he wrote and recorded about two hundred songs, all as a learning experience.
 He got some friends together and they would swap instruments, and he learned that he could play pretty much anything.
 He adopted his stage name as a joke while working as a DJ at a roller disco.
 He formed Dungeon in 1989, initially intending to just be the guitarist, since he still didn't want to sing.
 But when they couldn't find a singer, he stepped up to the microphone, and he eventually found himself enjoying it.
 After his work on one recording was brought to the attention of BMG he was signed to them under the name Lord Tim and has used it professionally ever since.

 Dungeon, regarded by some as Australia's biggest heavy metal band, recorded six studio albums and a live DVD between 1996 and 2006 and completed multiple tours of Australia, Europe and Japan, touring with groups such as Megadeth, Opeth, Nightwish, Angra, and Yngwie Malmsteen.
 The band ended as a live act in December 2005 with the group's final album recorded during 2006 by Grose and drummer Tim Yatras.
 In 2003, Grose released the solo album A Personal Journey under the name LORD.
 After the split of Dungeon, he decided to use the Lord name for his new band, comprising himself, bass player Andrew Dowling, guitarists such as Mark Furtner and Mav Stevens, and drummer Tim Yatras.
 The "melodic metal" band took on much of the Dungeon legacy, and plays Dungeon's live anthems, classic metal covers, and their own original songs.
 They have released two more albums and an EP, and toured with groups such as Queensrÿche, Nevermore, Atrocity, Skinless, and Gamma Ray.